 If you are dressed casually, your belt must complement this kind of look.
 For example, elegant golden or silver belts go well with smart attire, whereas knitted belts go with more casual and sporty outfits.

 If you want to add some style to a simple outfit then achieve it with the help of a statement belt.
 From a belt that sparkles for all you glam queens, to a studded belt if you’re more of a rock chick and an animal print if you’re a dramatic woman, the choices are endless.
 The key here is to find a style that resonates with your style so you can wear it with confidence.

 Classic Buckle belt

-This is a simple strap belt with a press on metal buckle on one end of the belt.
-The material of strap maybe made in leather or fabric or plastic.
-The buckles are usually made of an alloy of zinc and aluminium with a special plating to give it a shine or made of brass.
-The most favourites are in gunmetal colour or an antique gold.
+This is a simple strap belt with a press-on metal buckle on one end of the belt.
+The material of the strap may be made of leather or fabric or plastic.
+The buckles are usually made of an alloy of zinc and aluminum with a special plating to give it a shine or made of brass.
+The most favourites are in gunmetal colour or antique gold.

 These belts are versatile pieces that exceed their practicality.
-With a simple design brown or black belt buckle belt is adaptable to any type of occasion.
-This belt, when in a good quality leather, will add polish to your office separates and your denim.
-You can elongate a monochromatic look by adding colourful belts with other matching accessories, such as bag or scarf.
+With a simple design of a brown or black belt, the buckle belt is adaptable to any type of occasion.
+This belt, when in good quality leather, will add polish to your office separates and your denim.
+You can elongate a monochromatic look by adding colourful belts with other matching accessories, such as a bag or scarf.

 Skinny Knot belt

 This is usually a thin belt tied as a knot in the front of the body.
 The belt may have metal hardware as well, but the fastening is made with knots.
 Skinny belts look amazing when paired with high-waist jeans, a straight dress, over a cardigan or jacket.

 A thin belt is one of the common types of belts generally worn as a dress belt to accentuate your waist.
 It gives a luxurious and finished look even to the simplest outfits.
 These slim waist belts also come in handy to define the waistline in a long top.